SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 Returns: An object containing the record in the DB for the given field

 What it does:
+  1. Loads the DB using loadDB
-  1. Builds the SQL command and updates the DB using db.exec().
+  2. Builds the SQL command and updates the DB using db.exec().

 <div id='helperjs'></div>